Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

-Polymyalgia rheumatica is a form of arthritis.
-It causes pain in the joints and muscles of the lower back, thighs, hips, neck, shoulder and upper arms, and other parts of the body.
+Polymyalgia rheumatica is an inflammatory condition that causes pain in the joints and muscles of the lower back, thighs, hips, neck, shoulder and upper arms, and other parts of the body.

 The condition occurs when the lining surrounding the joints, bursa and tendons near the shoulders and hips becomes inflamed.